iconoir-icons/iconoir/README.md

 <i class="iconoir-hand-brake"></i>
 ```
 The class must always be "iconoir-" and then the name of the icon.
 You can find the names of the icons [here](https://iconoir.com).

+The icons are `display: inline-block` and default to the current font size.
+You can control this
+by adjusting the `::before` styles of the element (which is where the icons are added as a mask).

 ## Figma